lmcinnes/umap/doc/faq.rst

 Smallvis only works for small datasets, but provides much greater flexibility and control.

-Is the support for the R language?
+Is there support for the R language?
 ----------------------------------

 Yes!
 A number of people have worked hard to make UMAP